 If your business operates as a partnership, Form 1065 is one of the most important tax forms you’ll need to file.
+If you’re not sure how your entity should be structured or taxed, Lazo can help you incorporate correctly and stay tax compliant from day one.

 Form 1065 is how partnerships report their annual financial activity to the IRS—but since partnerships are "pass-through" entities, they don’t pay taxes.
 Instead, the profits and losses flow through to the individual partners, who report them on their tax returns.